 A model of defensive consistency for the San Jose Sharks, holding franchise records while playing a quiet, shutdown style for nearly two decades.

-Marc-Édouard Vlasic, known simply as 'Pickles' to teammates and fans, drafted a blueprint for the modern shutdown defenseman.
-Selected by the San Jose Sharks in 2005, he stepped directly into the NHL and never looked back, becoming the defensive anchor for a perennial contender.
-His game was defined not by big hits or flashy offense, but by impeccable positioning, a active stick, and a cerebral approach that frustrated the league's top forwards for years.
-He holds the Sharks' record for games played by a defenseman, a testament to his durability and the organization's unwavering trust.
-While he never won a Norris Trophy, his peers and coaches consistently regarded him as one of the most difficult defenders to play against, a reputation cemented by his key role on Canada's gold-medal-winning Olympic teams.
+Marc-Édouard Vlasic holds the San Jose Sharks' record for games played by a defenseman.
+Drafted in 2005, he stepped directly into the NHL and became the defensive anchor for a perennial contender.
+His game relied on impeccable positioning, an active stick, and a cerebral approach that frustrated the league's top forwards.
+He never won a Norris Trophy, but peers and coaches regarded him as one of the most difficult defenders to play against.
+He played a key role on Canada's gold-medal-winning Olympic teams.

 1981–1996